 A. Coaches should remind speakers to leave their cell phones outside the prep room.
-While the UIL has ruled that cell phones in airplane mode can be used for timing debate events, this rule DOES NOT apply to extemp.
-The rule says: "Cell phones or smart phones are not allowed during the contest."
+The rule says: "Cell phones or smart phones or smart watches are not allowed during the contest."
 Prep room staff will be reading a statement to remind students that cell phones are not allowed, but it is a coach's responsibility to ensure that speakers know and follow the rule.
-It would create a hardship on prep room monitors to check for airplane mode on all phones.
-Sanction: Disqualification.